kivra/fcm-erlang/README.md

 ### How to compile:

-`fcm-erlang` user `erlang.mk` as make system.
 To compile

-    $ make
+    $ rebar3 compile

 To generate release

-    $ make rel
+    $ rebar3 release

-### How to use with rebar:
+### How to add fcm as a dependency

-You can use fcm_app as a dependency in your rebar.config:
+In your rebar.config:

     {deps , [
         {fcm, ".*", {git, "https://github.com/softwarejoint/fcm-erlang.git", {tag, "1.0.1"}}}
     ]}.

-### How to run the application fcm-erlang:
+### How to run the application:

-`make rel` will create a release under `_rel/fcm` directory.
+`rebar3 release` will create a release under `_build/default/rel/fcm/` directory.

-    $ cd _rel/fcm
+    $ cd _build/default/rel/fcm/
-    $ bin/fcm console
+    $ ./bin/fcm console

+Another way to run it:

+    $ rebar3 shell --apps fcm

 ### How to start/stop different gen_servers under application fcm-erlang (one for each FCM application):

 While `fcm-erlang` is running you can start several supervised gen_servers, one for each FCM application.
 Every gen_server is defined by an atom used internally for registration and by a `FCM API key`.

     3> fcm:start(foo, "myapikey").
     {ok,<0.60.0>}